dhilipa01/NCBS_Archives-Bucketing_Task/README.md

 python bucket_jpegs.py --data-dir _generated
 ```

 No dependencies beyond the standard library.

-No config, no setup step — clone and run.
+Clone and run it.

 `generate_test_data.py` writes to `_generated/`: real `folders/` directories, real `scanned_jpegs/` files, plus `folder_identifiers.txt`, `jpeg_filenames.txt`, and `expected_output.json` (golden reference).
 It's seeded (`SEED = 42`), so output is identical on every run.

 `bucket_jpegs.py` reads that same layout, groups jpegs by folder ID, and writes `bucket_output.json` + `bucket_report.txt`.
 Pass `--sort` to also physically copy each jpeg into its matching `folders/<id>/` — without that flag it only reports, it doesn't touch the source files.

-Both scripts distinguish three outcomes, not just "matched or not": a jpeg can be **bucketed** (folder exists), an **orphan** (well-formed name, but no matching folder — ~2% of the generated set, on purpose), or **malformed** (doesn't match the expected filename pattern at all).
+Both scripts distinguish three outcomes: a jpeg can be **bucketed** (folder exists), an **orphan** (well-formed name, but no matching folder — ~2% of the generated set, on purpose), or **malformed** (doesn't match the expected filename pattern at all).
 Folders with zero jpegs are reported separately as **empty**, also ~2% of the generated set on purpose.
 A real archive dataset always has gaps; a generator that produces a clean 1:1 dataset wouldn't test anything.

 ## Verifying correctness